SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.4.1 Fixed corruption in the Swedish language file

 V7.4.0 Added the following items
 - Remote Boombox under Menu (you need to move it into one of the available 16 slots from your phone using the widget parameters)
 - Glance fetches less data so hopefully it will help for watches with less memory available for glance